 - It must be implemented in the subclass… unless the subclass itself is also abstract!

-So, let’s remove the function body from
+So, let’s remove the function body from makeEngineSound()

-, and add theabstract
+, and add the abstract

-With this, we can finally override the
+With this, we can finally override the makeEngineSound()

 And now we can instantiate and accelerate a clunker…